 Please note: this article is for users of HubSpot who have sent marketing emails in the past and have experienced deliverability issues.
 You should not need to take these steps if you have had success thus far.

-- Add your from address to the address book in their email client.
+- Add your from address to the email client address book in their email client.
 This will tell the inbox that it should expect to receive emails coming from that address.
 Each email client has a different process for adding addresses.

 - Request that their IT/Email team whitelist your email sending domain.
 This will tell the email server that they should expect to receive emails from any from address containing your domain (i.e. yourdomain.com).

 - Request that their IT/Email team whitelist your sending IP addresses from HubSpot.
-Full instructions can be read here on how to find your IP addresses for whitelisting.

 - Open and click links in marketing emails they have received from you.
 This will help train the inbox to trust emails coming from your address and email sending domain.
 An email client is always learning; if your contacts continue to open and click on your emails, the email client will learn to accept those emails in the future.

 - Move your marketing emails found in their spam/junk folder back to the inbox.
 This teaches the inbox where to place that mail in the future and improves your domain's sender reputation.